BGSU Recycling Program

-Commingle Recycling is a system in which all recyclable items listed on our recycling signage are placed in the one collection bin labeled "Recycling," instead of being sorted and placed into individual containers.
+At BGSU, we use the Commingle Recycling Program, which is a system that allows us to place all approved recyclable items into the same recycling bin, instead of being sorted and placed into individual containers.
 Eventually, commingled recycling is sorted into individual commodities.
-This takes place at a sorting facility AFTER the loads of commingled recycling are picked up and taken off campus by our recycling vendor.
+This takes place at a sorting facility after the loads of commingled recycling are picked up and taken off campus by our recycling vendor.

-In order to achieve optimal recycling rates, BGSU has a paired container policy, where recycling & landfill containers are placed side by side; ensuring a user-friendly approach that will help us meet our waste diversion goal.
-This is to encourage the community to recycle rather than placing recyclable items in the trash.
+In order to achieve optimal recycling rates, BGSU has a paired container policy, where recycling and landfill containers are placed side by side.
+This ensures a user-friendly approach that will help us meet our waste diversion goal.
+Doing this encourages the community to recycle rather than placing recyclable items in the trash so we can all do our part!

 Cardboard